 1. Track your Migraine attacks.

 Keep a log or diary that tracks frequency, severity, duration, results of acute medication use, and potential triggers.
 By maintaining a Migraine diary, you can spot changes in your Migraine pattern.
-These results help you and your doctor determine if or when to change your treatment plan.
+These results help you and your doctor determine if or when to change your

 2. Treat attacks early.